nolar/kopf/docs/errors.rst

 Kopf assumes that any arbitrary errors
-(i.e. not `TemporaryError` and not `PermanentError`) are the environment issues and can self-resolve after some time.
+(i.e. not `TemporaryError` and not `PermanentError`) are environment issues and can self-resolve after some time.

 As such, as a default behaviour,
-Kopf retries the handlers with arbitrary errors infinitely until they either succeed or fail permanently.
+Kopf retries the handlers with arbitrary errors infinitely until the handlers either succeed or fail permanently.

 The reaction to the arbitrary errors can be configured::